 Wilhelm pitched in 1,070 games, which was a major league career record until Dennis Eckersley broke it in 1998 (Jesse Orosco has since passed Eckersley).
 Although he never led the league in saves, he was second three times.
 His 2.52 career ERA is better than any pitcher to come after him with the exception of Mariano Rivera.
 He was chosen as one of the ten best relievers ever according to The Relief Pitcher for being the most dominant reliever of his era.

-After his playing days, Wilhelm managed for two seasons in the minors in the Braves organization with the Greenwood Braves and was also a pitching coach in the New York Yankees organization (Syracuse Chiefs in 1977, Tacoma Yankees in 1978, West Haven Yankees in 1979, Nashville Sounds in 1982, 1983 and 1984, and the GCL Yankees for several years before he retired).
+After his playing days, Wilhelm managed for two seasons in the minors in the Braves organization with the Greenwood Braves and was also a pitching coach in the New York Yankees organization (West Haven Yankees in 1976, Syracuse Chiefs in 1977, Tacoma Yankees in 1978, West Haven again in 1979, Nashville Sounds in 1982, 1983 and 1984, and the GCL Yankees for several years before he retired).
 He was elected to the Baseball Hall of Fame on January 7, 1985 by the Baseball Writers Association of America.
 He died of heart failure at age 80.

 - 5-time All-Star (1953, 1959, 1961, 1962 & 1970)

 - 2-time League ERA Leader (1952/NL & 1959/AL)